unsol/design/faq.md

 # FAQ

 ## Is eWASM primarily the replacement for EVM?
 Currently it is being researched as a replacement instuction set for EVM1.
-Other instuction set have been considered but so far WASM seems the most suitable.
+Other instuction sets have been considered but so far WASM seems the most suitable.

 ## What are the benefits?
 * Performance